Generic name: trandolapril [ tran-DOE-la-pril ]

 Trandolapril is an angiotensin converting enzyme (ACE) inhibitor.
 It works by blocking a substance in the body that causes the blood vessels to tighten.
 As a result, trandolapril relaxes the blood vessels.
 This lowers blood pressure and increases the supply of blood and oxygen to the heart.

-Trandolapril is used to treat heart failure.
+Trandolapril is used to treat congestive heart failure.
 It is also used in some patients after a heart attack.
-After a heart attack, some of the heart muscle is damaged and weakened.
+After a heart attack, some of the heart muscle becomes damaged and weak.
 The heart muscle may continue to weaken as time goes by.
 This makes it more difficult for the heart to pump blood.
 Trandolapril may be started within the first few days after a heart attack to increase survival rate.
+It can also help cut down on the number of hospital visits for heart problems.

 Appropriate studies have not been performed on the relationship of age to the effects of trandolapril in the pediatric population.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of trandolapril in the elderly.
-However, elderly patients are more likely to have age-related kidney problems, which may require caution and an adjustment in the dose for patients receiving trandolapril.
+However, elderly patients are more sensitive to the effects of this medicine than younger adults.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.